 The Youth Employment Initiative aims to tackle youth unemployment and implement the Youth Guarantee by providing jobs, education and training opportunities for individuals under 25 who are not in Employment, Education or Training.

 The key areas chosen for investment under the Programme for Employability, Inclusion and Learning 2014-2020 revolve around helping people get back into education, training or work, helping those at risk of being excluded socially or from the job market, and encouraging youth employment and improving access to education.

 The Programme will provide €1.157 billion in funding to over 20 national measures.

 1.157 billion euro total funding for the Programme for Employability, Inclusion and Learning.
 545 million euro in funding from the European Social Fund, 68 million euro from the Youth Employment Initiative and 545 million euro in funding from the Government of Ireland.

 The national measures funded by the Programme for Employability, Inclusion and Learning 2014-2020 are aimed at four distinct investment areas:

 - Helping unemployed people get back into the job market

 - Fostering an inclusive society and job market

 - Fighting youth unemployment

-The Programme aims to help nearly 1,000,000 Irish people over its seven year period and has been developed with key targets to ensure that it is achieving its objectives.
+The Programme aims to help nearly half a million people over its seven year period and has been developed with key targets to ensure that it is achieving its objectives.